 What are fossils?

-When they die, most animals and plants rot and decay, but sometimes they become fossilised.
+Most animals and plants rot and decay when they die, but sometimes they become fossilised.
 This (usually) happens when they fall into soft mud and are buried.

 Over time, the mud and sand compress and turn to rock, along with the creatures inside.
 People can find fossils by breaking up these rocks to reveal the creatures petrified within.